dragonswap-app/dragonswap-airdrop-and-staker/README.md

 Direct withdrawals (to the user's wallet) are subject to a penalty, which is adjustable on the `Staker` contract.

-Token amount taken as a penalty is directly distributed to the present accounts that are still staking.
-(Subject to a change.)
+Token amount taken as a penalty is directly transferred to treasury, with a purpose of further distribution to users.

 Staker contract is also able to receive stake tokens of external origin (outside of `Airdrop`, someone can buy tokens and stake them).